kitnil/awesome/README.md

 - [clize](https://github.com/epsy/clize) - CLIze: Turn Python functions into command-line interfaces
 - [Discline](https://github.com/mitchweaver/Discline) - 🐍  A terminal Discord client that you can actually use.
 - [python-progressbar](https://github.com/WoLpH/python-progressbar) - Progressbar 2 - A progress bar for Python 2 and Python 3 - "pip install progressbar2"
-- [gita](https://github.com/nosarthur/gita) - Manage many git repos with sanity 不疯了似地管理多个git库
+- [gita](https://github.com/nosarthur/gita) - Manage many git repos with sanity 理智管理多个git库
 - [lexicon](https://github.com/AnalogJ/lexicon) - Manipulate DNS records on various DNS providers in a standardized way.
 - [mssql-cli](https://github.com/dbcli/mssql-cli) - A command-line client for SQL Server with auto-completion and syntax highlighting
 - [BoopSuite](https://github.com/MisterBianco/BoopSuite) - A Suite of Tools written in Python for wireless auditing and security testing.
-- [video-to-ascii](https://github.com/joelibaceta/video-to-ascii) - It is a simple python package to play videos in the terminal using characters as pixels
+- [video-to-ascii](https://github.com/Funny-OpenSource-Projects/video-to-ascii) - It is a simple python package to play videos in the terminal using characters as pixels
 - [term2048](https://github.com/bfontaine/term2048) - :tada: 2048 in your terminal
-- [Learning-Bitcoin-from-the-Command-Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) - The best way to learn to learn deeply about bitcoin is to avoid GUIs (even bitcoin-qt), and instead learn it from the command line.
 - [pg_activity](https://github.com/dalibo/pg_activity) - pg_activity is a top like application for PostgreSQL server activity monitoring.
 - [lexrank](https://github.com/crabcamp/lexrank) - LexRank algorithm for text summarization
 - [pangu.py](https://github.com/vinta/pangu.py) - Paranoid text spacing in Python